golkelj/data-science-fundamentals/nn.md

 # Numpy Neural Network
-Download this for the LaTex view of math equations

 This marks the start of my machine learning understanding as I am concurrently taking a foundational class at the University of California, San Diego, as a data science major.
 In this project, I will explore a basic example of a neural network and the underlying low-level ideas and mathematics to gain a deeper understanding before utilizing Tensorflow, scikit-learn, PyTorch, and other pre-made libraries.
 ## Preprocess